Covid 19 coronavirus: Auckland Transport staff in isolation after being spat on

 "It's quite disturbing that a few people are acting like idiots, we've been getting some great feedback about the efforts that we have been making to get people around the city in these tough times but to have incidents like this is quite upsetting."

-During Alert Level 4 Auckland Transport is maintaining a weekend service on all public transport with physical distancing.
+During alert level 4 Auckland Transport is maintaining a weekend service on all public transport with physical distancing.
 Public transport is free and is only to be used by essential workers and people going to medical appointments or doing shopping.

-Mayor Phil Goff described the behaviour as dangerous.
+Mayor Phil Goff described the spitting as dangerous.

-"That sort of behaviour is disgusting at any time, but at a time with COVID-19 its also dangerous behaviour.
+"That sort of behaviour is disgusting at any time, but with Covid-19 it's also dangerous.
 The individuals should face the full penalties under the law and I have no doubt that the police will be taking this matter very seriously.

 "Our thanks go to our essential transport staff and all of the key workers across Auckland and New Zealand who are working tirelessly at some risk to their personal safety to ensure that the services we all rely on can continue to function throughout the lockdown."